w3f-grants-archive/spartan-substrate/frame/spartan/design.md

 Required to generate and verify each `encoding`, derived from the `public_key_hash`, `nonce`, and `GENESIS_PIECE` for some number of `ENCODE_ROUNDS`.
 We employ a time-asymmetric permutation based on Sloth (Slow timed hash function), parameterized by a `PRIME_SIZE` and `PIECE_SIZE`.
 This has the advantage of allowing decoding (and verification) to be completed much faster than encoding.
-Concretely, the `public_key_hash` serves as a public encoding key, the `nonce` serves as an Initialization Vector, and the `ENCODE_ROUNDS` specifies the number of depth-first iterations, or layers of the CBC block cipher (parameterizing the encoding delay).
+Concretely, the `public_key_hash` serves as a public encoding key, the `nonce` serves as an Initialization Vector, and the `ENCODE_ROUNDS` specifies the number of breadth-first iterations, or layers of the CBC block cipher (parameterizing the encoding delay).

 ##### Genesis Piece
 A string of random bits of length `PIECE_SIZE` which is deterministically derived from a short seed.